Before I get to how it works, let me start with its history.

 - When you lift weights, you tinker with the equation by increasing mass (the mass of your body plus any weights you use).

-- Acceleration Training tinkers with the equation by increasing acceleration—by vibrating your tissues at frequencies of 25 to 50 Hertz, or 25 to 50 cycles per second.
+- Whole Body Vibration tinkers with the equation by increasing acceleration—by vibrating your tissues at frequencies of 25 to 50 Hertz, or 25 to 50 cycles per second.
 The mass is simply your body, and vibration is the acceleration.

 By increasing either (or both) of these variables, you increase the amount of force on your body, which is what puts the WORK in your workout.